Fegor Ogude

-Fegor Ogude (born 29 July 1987) is a Nigerian former football player who played as a central midfielder or centre-back.
+Fegor Ogude (born 29 July 1987) is a Nigerian former professional footballer who played as a central midfielder or centre-back.

-Career

-Club
+Club career

-He started his senior career in the Nigerian team Warri Wolves, where he was captain.
+Ogude started his senior career in the Nigerian team Warri Wolves, where he was captain.

 On 31 August 2010, he signed for Norwegian team Vålerenga.
 He had been followed closely by the club after being on trial at the club, in the summer of 2009.
 He also had offers from two other Norwegian clubs, but he chose Vålerenga Oslo.

 On 14 January 2014, he signed a contract until June 2016 for Russian team Amkar Perm.
 In June 2016, Ogude signed a new two-year contract with Amkar Perm.

 On 5 July 2018, Ogude signed for Yenisey Krasnoyarsk.
 Following Yenisey's relegation from the Russian Premier League at the end of the 2018–19 season, Ogude was released by the club.

-International
+International career

 Ogude was selected for the Nigerian national team in an Africa Cup of Nations qualifying match against Madagascar.

 He was called up to Nigeria's 23-man squad for the 2013 Africa Cup of Nations.
 Ogude won the Africa Cup of Nations with Nigeria in 2013.

 He was selected for Nigeria's squad at the 2013 FIFA Confederations Cup.